bu-air-lab/AIR-Lab-Instructions/RDS.md

 # ROS Development Studio
-> The page gives the instructions for using RDS platform.
+> The page gives detailed instructions for mapping, localization and navigation using a Turlebot2 on RDS platform.

 ## Create an account on ROS Development Studio
 Create an account on https://rds.theconstructsim.com/ or login to your account if you already have an account.